Cancel anytime

 History and Background

-J.Jill Inc. was founded in 1989 as a direct-mail catalog company.
-It has evolved into a multi-channel retailer specializing in women's apparel, accessories, and footwear.
-The company has focused on serving a specific demographic with a distinct brand aesthetic.
+J.Jill Inc. began as a mail-order catalog in 1959.
+It evolved into a specialty retailer offering women's apparel, accessories, and footwear.
+The company focuses on providing a relaxed, easy, and inspired style for women.

 Core Business Areas